dotnet/orleans/Step-by-step-Tutorials/My-First-Orleans-Application.md

 ## Getting Started

-After starting either Visual Studio 2012 or 2013, go to create a new project.
+After starting Visual Studio, go to create a new project.
 Under "Visual C#," you should see the following:

 ![](../Images/New DevTest 1.PNG)